Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 If you read my tip Personal Information: Check your friend's posts, you'll know that you have to be very careful and monitor what your friends are posting on your pages in order to protect your personal information.
 But you should also be very careful when you post comments on other people's pages and never reveal any of your personal information in a comment.
 Even if it's not on your page, it can still be traced back to you.

 You also need to protect your friends' personal information as much as your own, so be very careful and never include their personal information in your comments either, not even their name.
-Even though you know your friends' real offline identities, you should still refer to them by their online identities, their alias, when in Cyberspace.
+Even though you know your friends' real offline identities, you should still refer to them by their online identities, their alias, when in cyberspace.

 Also talk to your friends and share your cyber defense knowledge with them, so that they know what you're doing to protect them and what you want them to do to protect you in return.